 Types of Google Posts

-Currently there are three types of Google Posts you can create:
+Currently there are four types of Google Posts you can create:

 - What’s new: the simplest form of Google posts which allows you to upload an image or video, add text content up to 300 words, and add a call to action button(link).